canmom/vector/VECTOR-ch8.md

 CORAL raises an eyebrow.
 "Industrial?
 You weren't part of the VECTOR program?"

 Backwards-leg hisses.
 Doubled-voice strokes her gently.
-"She's moved on to VECTORs now?"
+"So.
+She's moved on to VECTORs now."

 Hmm.
 "You mean NEMATODE?"
 They all flinch at that name.
 "We fought.
 She captured me.
 I escaped."

 They all glance at each other.
 Doubled-voice is the one to say it.
 "She let you go."

+No.

-No. No, that can't be right.
-Has she not been humiliated enough?
+No, that can't be right.
+Has CORAL not been humiliated enough?

-"Nonsense."
-CORAL finds herself saying.
+"Nonsense." she finds herself saying.
 "Why would she?"

 Slime-trail shrugs.
 She lays a wet hand on CORAL's cheek.
 The slime is cool.
 She stares intensely at CORAL's face.
 "Eyes different colours."